[aelia_currency_selector_widget title="" widget_type="dropdown"]

 -

 This one needs pressure.
-I’ve used stacks of books, strategically placed pillows, or even a carefully positioned bag of rice to hold the seam closed for a few hours.
+I've used stacks of books, strategically placed pillows, or even a carefully positioned bag of rice to hold the seam closed for a few hours.
 Get creative.
+In some areas using a duck tape can hold the tear best (a thigh/knee tear or arm/elbow tear).

 The Cover-Up: Making it Pretty